 We’re Lexi and Beth, a mother-daughter team from southeast Michigan.
 In November 2017, we decided to launch Crowded Kitchen after over two years of sharing our photography and plant-based recipes on Instagram.
-Over the last year and a half, Crowded Kitchen has grown into a full-time business that we’re lucky enough to work on together.
+Over the last two years, Crowded Kitchen has grown into a full-time business that we’re lucky enough to work on together.

 Why is our kitchen so crowded, you ask?

 In our house, nearly every task we conquer is a team effort, whether it’s washing dishes, putting up a Griswold-worthy display of Christmas lights every December, or cooking a Sunday dinner for ourselves and the other ten people that inevitably show up.
 Crowded Kitchen, too, was born out of team effort.